AlxHnr/gentoo-overlay/README.md

 auto-sync = yes
 ```

-You may want to unmask all packages in this overlay.
-To do so, simply add
+To unmask all packages in this overlay, you must add the following line to
-the following line to your keywords file:
+your keywords file:

 ```
 */*::alxhnr